2023 Most Popular Film, Video & Photographic Arts Master's Degree Schools in the New England Region

 Top 10 Most Popular Film, Video & Photographic Arts Master's Degree Schools

 Our analysis found Yale University to be the most popular school for film, video and photographic arts students who want to pursue a master’s degree in the New England Region .
-Located in the midsize city of New Haven, Yale is a private not-for-profit college with a large student population.
+Located in the midsize city of New Haven, Yale is a private not-for-profit school with a large student population.

 Of the 14 students majoring in film at Yale, 43% are male and 57% are female.